Iceland profile - Leaders

-An Oxford-educated former journalist, Mr Gunnlaugsson belongs to a new breed of politicians who emerged after Iceland's 2008 financial crisis, and his elevation to the premiership marks a generational shift in the Icelandic government.
+When Mr Gunnlaugsson took over the reins of power in 2013, he was seen as belonging to a new breed of politicians who emerged after the 2008 financial crisis, and his elevation to the premiership marked a generational shift in the Icelandic government.

 His predecessor, Johanna Sigurdardottir, was 70 at the time of the election, while Mr Gunnlaugsson, aged 38 when he took office, became one of the youngest serving heads of government in the world.

 Although Ms Sigurdardottir's Social Democrat government, which took over in 2009, had succeeded in stabilising the economy and returning Iceland to modest growth, many Icelanders continued to suffer the after-effects of the crisis.
-Real wages are still far below their pre-crisis levels, and household debt remains crippling.
+By the end of Ms Sigurdardottir's term of office, real wages were still far below their pre-crisis levels, and the level of household debt continued to be crippling.

 The Eurosceptic Mr Gunnlaugsson's government in 2015 suspended Iceland's application to join the EU, saying the country's interests were better served outside the bloc.
 It had already frozen membership talks soon after coming to power.

 When Iceland applied to join the EU in 2009, shortly after the financial crisis, membership was seen by many as offering the country a way out of its economic woes.
 But the subsequent turbulence in the eurozone led many Icelanders to question the benefits.

 Fishing is one of the island nation's biggest resources, and a majority of the population is opposed to the introduction of the EU's common policies on fishing.

 The coalition government has promised to hold early elections in the autumn.
 In the meantime, it has vowed to push ahead with a plan to phase out the capital controls imposed after the collapse of the banks.